markos-sio/HOTELS_REPORT_SQL_POWER_BI_DATA_ANALYSIS_PROJECT/README.md

 Within the Power BI framework, the project encompasses two distinct pages, each meticulously designed to address critical inquiries.
 These inquiries include but are not limited to the following:

-Assessing the trajectory of turnover over the specified time span.
+1)Assessing the trajectory of turnover over the specified time span.
-Identifying key customer segments and their respective contributions.
+2)Identifying key customer segments and their respective contributions.
-Analyzing the frequency and impact of cancellations over the years.
+3)Analyzing the frequency and impact of cancellations over the years.
-Identifying top-performing hotels based on revenue generation.
+4)Identifying top-performing hotels based on revenue generation.
-Geographical analysis to discern the origin countries of customers.
+5)Geographical analysis to discern the origin countries of customers.
-Evaluation of preferred room types, among other pertinent metrics.
+6)Evaluation of preferred room types, among other pertinent metrics.

 Through a meticulous fusion of SQL data manipulation and Power BI visualization, this project aims to provide actionable insights essential for informed decision-making within the hospitality industry.